- At least two third of photos should be taken with the camera pointing straight down (nadir images).

 - Flight height should be adjusted based on the field of view of the drone camera and the height of the bench.

 Maintain a good distance from the bench face.
 Usually 50-60 ft or more from the face of the bench while taking oblique images works.

 Adjust the distance of the drone from the bench and set the camera angle around 40° - 50° .
 Your image should look as follows:

-If the Drone is too close or too far from the, it might result in model being tilled or not stitched properly.
+If the Drone is too close or too far from the bench, it might result in model being tilted or not stitched properly.